cornerstone-consulting/INFIODocs/infio-docs.md

 ### Solution Overview
 **INFIO** is designed to streamline and automate the database migration assessment process, ensuring a smooth and secure transition for complex database systems.
 This solution is tailored to assess and gather all critical information necessary to build a comprehensive migration plan from **MS SQL** to **Babelfish for Aurora PostgreSQL**.

+An important part of INFIO is **Sql Server** to **Aurora Postgres** assessment.
+This assessment contains DMS Schema conversion which is the report that it generates to help you convert your schema.
+This database migration assessment report summarizes all of the schema conversion tasks.
+It also details the action items for schema that can't be converted to the DB engine of your target DB instance.
+You can view the report in the S3 bucket or in INFIO ec2 instance as a PDF or comma-separated value (CSV) file.

+The migration assessment report includes the following:
+- An executive summary
+- Recommendations, including conversion of server objects, backup suggestions, and linked server changes

 The solution provides deep insights into the existing database environment while adhering to **AWS best practices** for cloud migration.
 It emphasizes **security**, **scalability**, **reliability**, and **cost optimization** throughout the process.

 ---